How many of you have seen that “tag-line” before? Call before you dig! The utility companies have it all over their media and trucks.

-On this project there was an existing maple tree near the utility boxes (can you say “Root City”).
-Oh yeah, and there were numerous stumps from old junipers that someone had cut flush to the ground.
-Your mission: to install new plants to screen the utility boxes.
+On this project there was an existing maple tree near the utility boxes.
+And there were numerous stumps from old junipers that someone had cut flush to the ground.
+The goal: to install new plants to screen the utility boxes.

 After the utility companies had marked-out their underground lines with paint and flags, the landscape contractor positioned the new plants on the ground.

 One by one each hole was worked on.
 Only conventional hand tools were used.